xnum-source/Uniscript/README.md

 <h1>Information</h1>

 <h3>What is Uniscript?</h3>
-Uniscript is an <a href="https://en.wikipedia.org/wiki/Object-oriented_programming">object-oriented</a> flexible language used to create cross-platform apps.
-Uniscript was based off of C, C++, C#, Lua, and JavaScript.
+<p>Uniscript is an <a href="https://en.wikipedia.org/wiki/Object-oriented_programming">object-oriented</a> flexible language used to create cross-platform apps.
+Uniscript was based off of C, C++, C#, Lua, JavaScript, and Java.</p>

 <h3>How do I learn Uniscript?</h3>
-Research using our <a href="docs.xyzdesk.online">Book</a> or our <a href="uniscript.fandom.com">Fandom</a>.
-You can also use the forums on the Xyzdesk website!
+<p>Research using our <a href="https://docs.xyzdesk.online">Book</a> or our <a href="https://uniscript.fandom.com">Fandom</a>.
+You can also use the forums on the Xyzdesk website!</p>

+<h3>Why is Uniscript a thing?</h3>
+<p>Uniscript is a thing because we wanted to create a versatile and widely recognised programming language which is similar to most commonly learnt languages such as C, C++, C#, Lua, JavaScript, and Java.</p>

 ***

 <p>Handy Links:</p>